edgexfoundry/device-usb-camera/docker-compose/README.md

 The files in this directory are temporary and will be used to add device-usb-camera into [edgex-compose](https://github.com/edgexfoundry/edgex-compose) in the near future.

+> **TODO**: Remove these docker-compose files once service accepted into EdgeX Foundry and added to compose builder.

 > **Note to Developers**:
 > *If you want to test the dockerized device-usb-camera in this stage, please download [edgex-compose](https://github.com/edgexfoundry/edgex-compose) and follow the instructions below to generate a compose file including EdgeX Core services and device-usb-camera service.*